mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 endorse verifying some publicly known safety or security properties.
 A QUIC endpoint can announce a set of conditions to accept a plugin as a first order logic formula bound to plugin validators.
-Whenever the other peer is willing to inject a plugin, it MUST send a (unforgeable) proof fulfilling the requirements expressed by this logic formula.
-If the requirements are met, then the endpoint MAY safely accept the plugin and MUST update its list of plugin supported.
+Whenever the other peer is willing to inject a plugin, it could send a (unforgeable) proof fulfilling the requirements expressed by this logic formula.
+If the requirements are met, then the endpoint may safely accept the plugin and could update its list of plugin supported.
 Compared to the central authority approach, supported plugins are updated as part of the protocol design or as a consequence of any change to the default logic formula bound to plugin acceptance.